 This Excel tutorial explains how to write a macro to update a cell when a checkbox is clicked using the Forms Toolbar in Excel 2003 and older versions (with screenshots and step-by-step instructions).

-Question: In Microsoft Excel 2003/XP/2000/97, is there a way to link a check box to another cell?
+Question: In Microsoft Excel 2003/XP/2000/97, is there a way to link a check box to another cell using the Forms Toolbar?
 For example, I've made a checkbox and whenever the checkbox is clicked, I would like the current date to automatically appear in another cell.
 Is this possible?

 Also I would like the date to not change whenever the worksheet is opened.
 For example, if a cell has been set to July 16th and the worksheet is opened on July 17th, I still want the cell to read as July 16th.

 Answer: Because you don't want the cell value changing whenever the spreadsheet "recalculates", we'll have to create a macro to determine when to update the cell value.

 In our spreadsheet, there are two columns - column A contains a checkbox and column B contains the "linked" cell.